 There are several good news for educators who are flipping their classrooms.
 These new growing trends reveal not only learning anytime and anywhere, but also teaching anytime and anywhere.
 New tools and platforms are coming to help flipping classrooms easier, and help learning personalized.
-And with mobile learning with consumption of media only increasing, more innovations are possibly on the way.
+And as mobile learning with consumption of media increases, more innovations are possibly on the way.
 Universal learning design will get more helping hands.

 Knowmia for independent learners in middle and high schools